koficodedat/reduct/packages/data-structures/OPTIMIZATION_RESULTS.md

 We've made several optimizations to improve the performance of our List implementation:

+1. **Creation Optimization**: We've implemented a bulk loading algorithm for creating PersistentVector from arrays, which is up to 92.73% faster than the previous approach for large arrays (100,000 elements).

-1. **Prepend Operation**: We've improved the prepend operation by implementing a more efficient algorithm in the PersistentVector class.
+2. **Prepend Operation**: We've improved the prepend operation by implementing a more efficient algorithm in the PersistentVector class.
 For small vectors, we now directly modify the tail array, which is much faster than creating a new array.

-2. **Concat Operation**: We've optimized the concat operation by implementing a direct method in the PersistentVector class that avoids unnecessary array conversions.
+3. **Concat Operation**: We've optimized the concat operation by implementing a direct method in the PersistentVector class that avoids unnecessary array conversions.

-3. **Insert and Remove Operations**: We've improved these operations by using slice and concat operations instead of array splicing, which is more efficient for immutable data structures.
+4. **Insert and Remove Operations**: We've improved these operations by using slice and concat operations instead of array splicing, which is more efficient for immutable data structures.

-4. **Slice Operation**: We've implemented a direct slice method in the PersistentVector class that avoids unnecessary array conversions.
+5. **Slice Operation**: We've implemented a direct slice method in the PersistentVector class that avoids unnecessary array conversions.

-5. **Array-based Operations**: We've implemented direct methods for some, every, indexOf, includes, and forEach in the PersistentVector class, avoiding unnecessary array conversions.
+6. **Array-based Operations**: We've implemented direct methods for some, every, indexOf, includes, and forEach in the PersistentVector class, avoiding unnecessary array conversions.

+7. **Transient Mutations**: We've implemented transient (mutable) versions of our immutable data structures for efficient batch operations.

+8. **Lazy Evaluation**: We've implemented a LazyList class that defers computation until values are actually needed, with optimizations for common operation chains.

 ### Key Findings